-One of the best bits of news for the individual struggling with diabetes and high blood pressure is the fact that you can overcome these conditions.
-By treating the diabetes, you lessen the risk factors for high blood pressure.
+One of the best bits of news for the individual struggling with diabetes and high blood pressure is that these conditions are reversible.

-With care and lifestyle changes, most people can reduce the risk and increase their overall health even with these risk factors.
+With care and lifestyle changes, most people can reduce their risk and increase their overall health even with these risk factors.

 Take a look at this book and try some of the Doctor's ideas and suggestions.
 You may actually reverse your diabetes and also lower your high blood pressure.
 It is a great way to further your ongoing effort to prevent and control both these diseases.